Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the

-In January 2017, my wife and I got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
-We can now shed some more light on what it’s like visiting these islands, considering there’s hardly any useful information to be found on the internet.
+In January 2017, we got back from our vacation to the Lakshadweep islands (read about our planning, booking and costs here).
+We can now shed some more light on what it’s like to visit these islands on your own.

 Overall, it was a great vacation and an incredible experience, one that you won’t have anywhere else in India—arguably, not even in the Andamans.
 But, as with all travel in India, nothing really goes exactly according to plan or turns our exactly the way you want.
 So tempering your expectations will go a long way towards making sure you have a good time.
 Also, just to avoid confusion, the Lakshadweep tourism department is called SPORTS (Society for Preservation of Nature Tourism and Sports), so if someone says ‘sports’, this is probably what they mean.

 Also read: How we planned our Lakshadweep holiday

 To start with, here is a list of major pros and cons that we figured out during our vacation in the Lakshadweep islands.
-While the cons may seem to outnumber the pros, I’m convinced that the pros carry much more weight.
+While it might look like the cons outnumber the pros, I’m convinced that the pros carry much more weight.

 - The islands are picture-perfect, each surrounded by a lagoon of crystal-clear shallow water.

-- Spectacular diving and snorkeling ophe portunities abound everywhere you look, and lots of water sports can also be had.
+- There’s spectacular diving and snorkeling opportunities everywhere you look, and lots of water sports, too.

 - The weather in early January is lovely, even turning slightly chilly at night.